Ciela-Institute/milex_scheduler/README.md

 **Notes**:

-- In case `--append` is not used, two bundles (each with a single job) are created with unique timestamps.
+- In case `--append` is not used, two bundles (each with a single job) are created, each with unique timestamps.
 Only job2 would be submitted in the last example.

 ### Schedule jobs with dependencies